mxswat/mx-division-builds/README.md

 DPS Calculator

+DPS Calculator + Talents handling

-DPS Calculator + Talents
+DPS Calculator + Team-mate Talents handling

+### Task

+Generate Screenshot of the UI using JS

+Generate Report of the Build for easy text sharing

-### Tasks required to be done before going to Pre-Release
+### Tasks required to be done before going to Release

-TDB
+Beta 2

+Beta 3

 ### Tasks cool to add after release

 Friend build interaction

 ### Know issues

-Ammo dump does not have a a third slot
+Ammo dump does not have a a third slot and probably will not have It for the next release